 Other actors such as Jason Clarke, Kyle Chandler, Corey Stoll, Pablo Schreiber, and others made this film fill their respective roles.
 There are heartwarming and charming moments when it comes to Neil’s everyday life, his wife, and children.
 Although it may not be as detailed as its historical picture, all the images from Neil Armstrong’s appearance to the background and property are as memorable as the 60s.
 The picture of space that is full of detail, the vibration of the plane, the speedometer, the silence of space, and coupled with the point of view of the first person as if the audience exists as a third party.
 The picture of space full of emptiness makes this film quite terrifying.

-Handheld shaky cam is almost as a whole but is composed with a classic score that is so amazing.
+Handheld shaky cam is almost as a whole but is composed of a classic score that is so amazing.
 It’s like using such a vast, magnificent visual, but the atmosphere is so empty and quiet.
-Minimalist actor as well as the dialogue.
-This first-man-on-the-moon is one of the candidates who will succeed at the Academy Awards and I really bet that is gonna be.
+Minimalist actors as well as the dialogue.
+This first-man-on-the-moon is one of the candidates who will succeed at the Academy Awards and I bet that is gonna be.

 3.5 out of 5 stars.